Reserve Your Spot with Confidence! Full Refunds with 24 Hrs Notice. Reschedule at any point, even after tour, if space allows!

 BLUE LINE L TRAIN SERVICES FROM O'HARE

-Yes, you can take the L Train from O'Hare Airport ORD to downtown Chicago!
+I take the L train everywhere, including the O'Hare Airport ORD to downtown Chicago!

-This is probably one of the cheapest ways to get you to your destination.
+This is the cheapest way to get you to your destination.
+Did I mention the train is well-lit, clean and comfortable?

-You can get the Blue Line from Terminals 1, 2, and 3 easily by just following the signs posted at the airport that say “CTA Trains” or “Trains to the City.”
+I recommend boarding the Blue Line from Terminals 1, 2, and 3 easily by following the signs posted at the airport that say “CTA Trains” or “Trains to the City.”

-It’s an easy walk from the baggage claim to the train in just a matter of minutes.
+It’s an easy walk from the baggage claim to the train.
+It takes me just 5-10 minutes.

 BUS AND VAN SHUTTLE SERVICES